GALA 2023 Dublin Call for Proposals

-GALA conferences attract experienced professionals from all parts of the language services industry including developers, suppliers, and buyers of language services and technologies.
+GALA conferences attract experienced professionals from all parts of the language services and technologies industry including developers, suppliers, and buyers of language services and technologies.
 Our delegates serve in many different roles and are looking for challenging, growth-oriented topics presented at an advanced level.

 - address the conference theme in a clear manner

 - cover a breadth and depth appropriate for an experienced, sophisticated audience

 - contain a minimum of 3 concrete take-aways for the audience

 - not repeat presentations from other industry conferences

 Please review the GALA 2023 Speaker’s Agreement.
 You will be asked for your consent to the terms during the submission process.
 Speakers whose proposals are selected will be required to sign and send the agreement.